-The Commonwealth of Virginia has published following sections of the Initial Proposal, as required under the Broadband Equity, Access, and Deployment Program (BEAD).
+The Commonwealth of Virginia has drafted the following sections of the Initial Proposal, as required under the Broadband Equity, Access, and Deployment Program (BEAD).
 These sections serve as Volume 1 of the Initial Proposal.

-This document reflects the version as approved by the National Telecommunications and Information Association (NTIA).
+Upon receipt and consideration of comments to this document, the Commonwealth of Virginia will submit this document for consideration to the National Telecommunications and Information Association (NTIA), the administrators of BEAD, including the Assistant Secretary of the U.S. Department of Commerce.